vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 for the shorter on periods than last time is the greater ambient heat resulting in the pack not staying cold for too long.

+I took a break from ice pack application to have my meal.
+I resumed ice pack application at 8 PM, after finishing the meal and the post-meal wrap-up.

 ## Consumption of medications

 Medication | Total number | Number consumed | Suggested gap between consumptions | Last consumption